4commerce-technologies-AG/midi-smtp-server/README.md

 There is an endless field of application for SMTP-Servers.
 You like to create your own SMTP-Service to receive messages and forward them plain or processed to services like Slack, Trello, Redmine, etc.

-This source code show the example to receive messages via SMTP and store them to RabbitMQ (Message-Queue-Server) for subsequent processings etc.:
+This source code shows the example to receive messages via SMTP and store them to RabbitMQ (Message-Queue-Server) for subsequent processings etc.:

 ```ruby
   # get each message after DATA <message> .